GuifiBaix/guifibaix-web/README.md

 Official GuifiBaix website

 This site uses hyde static page generator.
-Debian package for `hyde` is old, use pip instead, so:
+Debian package for `hyde` is old, use a virtualenv instead.

-	sudo pip install hyde
+This will create a proper environment named 'web-guifibaix':

-(Hyde still uses Python2 so `pip3` won't work by now)
+	./setupenv.sh

 When working on 'master' branch remember to run: